Minister of Justice

 Email: PaulOkalik [at] sinaamla [dot] ca

-Mr. Okalik has three children: Shasta, Jordan and Beatrice, and one granddaughter, Brynn.
-His personal interests include hunting, fishing, golfing and lifelong learning.
 Mr. Okalik has been an active supporter and volunteer with the Iqaluit Soup Kitchen and Habitat for Humanity.
 Mr. Okalik is fluently bilingual in Inuktitut and English, and continues to work on his French proficiency.